muratk5n/thirdwave/en/2015/09/the-logic-of-political-survival-mesquita.md

 Bruce B. de Mesquita

+We believe.. that the infinite variety of real-world institutional arrangements can be distilled into just two criti- cal dimensions: the selectorate and the winning coalition.
+By mapping a diverse set of political considerations onto the two dimensions of selec- torate size and winning-coalition size, we sacrifice detail and precision, but gain the possibility of explaining a rich variety of political phenom- ena with a relatively simple theoretical structure...

+The important aspect of being in the selectorate is that membership conveys the opportunity to become a member of a winning coalition.
+To be sure, membership in the selectorate does not necessar- ily make the prospects of joining a winning coalition good, but it does raise those prospects above zero and, in democracies, up to levels as high as 50 percent.

+We define the selectorate as the set of people whose endowments include the qualities or characteristics institutionally required to choose the government’s leadership and necessary for gaining access to private benefits doled out by the government’s leadership.
+All selectorate mem- bers within a polity, therefore, share certain common characteristics.
+Those characteristics, however, can differ across political systems, so that an individual can qualify for selectorate membership in one polity and yet have no possibility of qualifying in another...

+The winning coalition is defined as a subset of the selectorate of sufficient size such that the subset’s support endows the leadership with political power over the remainder of the selectorate as well as over the disenfranchised members of the society.
+How many supporters are required to form a winning coalition depends on the mix of qualities required for membership in the winning coalition and on the degree to which those qualities relate to lumpy or broadly distributed characteristics within the selectorate.
+In exchange for their support, members of the winning coalition receive a share of whatever private benefits the incumbent doles out to her supporters...

+Afghanistan

 Direct and indirect military intervention [in a foreign country] provide mechanisms through which institutions can be improved.
 Unfortunately, the political incentives of leaders from